sinequa/sba-angular/docs/modules/components/utils.md

 This may be useful when you want to hierarchize the behaviour of your components w.r.t to a resizing event.
 * `resizeEvent: Observable<UIEvent>`

-Or you can simply add your listeners by calling `UIService.addElementResizeListener(htmlElement, callback)` without bothering about the priority of your listener.
+You can also listen to the resizing of a specific HTML element by adding your listeners with `UIService.addElementResizeListener(htmlElement, callback)` without bothering about the priority of your listener.

-In order to remove a listener added by `UIService.addElementResizeListener()`, use `UIService.addElementResizeListener(htmlElement, callback)`.
+In order to remove a listener added by `UIService.addElementResizeListener()`, use `UIService.removeElementResizeListener(htmlElement, callback)`.

 Then there are a family of methods to compare the current screen size to a scren size in input: